Import Conditions

 Wooden manufactured articles containing bark

 This case describes the conditions for wooden items where bark is a feature of the end product (including furniture, vases, bowls, picture frames, chopping boards and musical instruments).
-The products being imported may be allowed entry with a permit and mandatory treatment.
-The suitability of the product will be assessed on a case by case basis.
+For timber that exceeds 200mm in all dimensions, refer to BICON Case Logs, log cabins and oversize timber.

 Matched term: bark